yehia67/documentation/wallets/0.1/hub/concepts/sweeps.md

 Hub reduces the risk of a user withdrawing from the same address more than once by transferring IOTA tokens from users' deposit addresses to a Hub owner's address at regular intervals.

-This way, any withdrawals are managed by Hub to make sure that the user does not

 :::danger:
 You must make it clear on the exchange frontend that users' deposit addresses are for one-time use.
 :::